 Should You Ask Brainteaser Interview Questions?

-What do asking brainteaser questions say about your personality?
+What does asking brainteaser questions say about your personality?

 Have you ever interviewed for a National Football League (NFL) team?
 What do you think they will ask you?

-“Tell me about yourself?”
-“Why do you want to be an NFL player?”
+“Tell me about yourself," or, “Why do you want to be an NFL player?”

 Outside of the NFL, some organizations have experimented with “brainteaser” questions (e.g., “Why are manholes round?”).
-These questions try to take the candidate out of their comfort zone.
+These questions try to take the candidate out of their comfort zone .
 Psychological research, however, has found that these questions do not measure any meaningful or job-relevant skills and abilities.
 Furthermore, job applicants might even be turned off to the company if the questions are perceived to be irrelevant and distressful.
-Despite being one of the early adopters of the “brainteaser” interview questions, Laszlo Bock, former VP of People Operations at Google, terminated the whole practice and stated that “brainteasers are a complete waste of time… they primarily serve to make the interviewer feel smart.”
+Despite being one of the early adopters of the “brainteaser” interview questions, Laszlo Bock, former vice president of people operations at Google, terminated the whole practice and stated that “brainteasers are a complete waste of time … they primarily serve to make the interviewer feel smart.”

 From an applicant's perspective, the interview is the first direct contact with a prospective organization.
 A distressful interview experience may adversely impact the organization’s reputation and image.
 In the world of social media, the interviewers and the company they represent are put in the spotlight.
 Job applicants can now leave reviews on websites such as Glassdoor if they experience inappropriate or abusive interviewing practices.
 In an increasingly competitive labor market, it is crucial for organizations to attract the best talent.
 Organizations that treat their applicants poorly during the selection process may lose out on some of the best future employees.

 So next time you're thinking of being clever by asking a brainteaser question, consider what the question might say about you and your organization.